Muamer Zukorlić

 Muamer Zukorlić (Муамер Зукорлић; 15 February 1970 – 6 November 2021) was a Serbian politician and Islamic theologian who served as the president and chief Mufti of the Islamic Community in Serbia.
-An ethnic Bosniak, he served as an MP from 2016 to 2020 and as the vice president of the National Assembly of Serbia from October 2020 until his death.
+An ethnic Bosniak, he was elected to the National Assembly of Serbia in 2016, later serving as one of its vice presidents from 2020 until his death in 2021.

 Early life

 Zukorlić was born on 15 February 1970 in Orlje near Tutin, SFR Yugoslavia, where he grew up with his family.
-He attended primary school in the village of Ribariće and the Gazi Husrev-beg madrasa in Sarajevo.
+He attended primary school in the village of Ribariće and the Gazi Husrev Bey's Madrasa in Sarajevo.
 He studied Islamic sciences at the Emir Abdelkader University in Constantine, Algeria, graduating in 1993.
 He completed his postgraduate studies in Lebanon.

 Career

 Islamic community

 After finishing studies in Algeria, Zukorlić became a professor at the Gazi Isa-beg madrasa in Novi Pazar.
-In October 1993, he was elected as the president of the newly-established Islamic Community of Sandžak, a role that he held until early 2016.
+In October 1993, he was elected as the president of the newly established Islamic Community of Sandžak, a role that he held until early 2016.
 Zukorlić was later elected in 2007 as the president of the Islamic Community in Serbia and as the chief Mufti.
 He was also a member of the assembly of the Bosniak National Council and a member of the riyaset of Islamic Community of Bosnia and Herzegovina.
 He was also a lecturer and dean in the Faculty of Islamic Studies in Novi Pazar.
 Zukorlić was also the founder and editor-in-chief of the first Islamic newspaper in Sandžak, the Voice of Islam, and was one of the initiators to establish the publishing house "El Kelimeh" in Serbia and Mekteb for preschool and school age children.
 During his time as chief Mufti, Zukorlić's bodyguards allegedly included people who illegally carried weapons and those who were convicted of attempted murder, but he denied those statements.